benjaminadk/bvgsoftware/_posts/how-to-build-a-command-line-application.md

 <img src="/assets/blog/how-to-build-a-command-line-application/command-line-app.gif" alt="Bash Commands To Initialize Project" />

+## Our Node CLI Application

-I suppose now would be a good time to let everyone know what this application is actually going to do.
+I suppose now would be a good time to let you know what this Node command line application is actually going to do.

 We are going to make thumbnail images!
 More specifically, we will be able to navigate to a directory of full sized images and invoke our command.
 This will create a new directory full of thumbnails with a size we determine.
-In this use case we will be making 225x190 pixel thumbnails from 800x800 textile images and saving them as 40% quality JPEGs.
-We will use a library named [Jimp](https://github.com/oliver-moran/jimp) for image manipulation as well as [Commander](https://github.com/tj/commander.js) and [rimraf](https://github.com/isaacs/rimraf).
-Commander is a framework for command line application and rimraf is a file system utility.
+In this use case we will be making 225x190 pixel thumbnails from 800x800 images and saving them as 40% quality JPEGs.
+We will use a library named [Jimp](https://github.com/oliver-moran/jimp) to help with image manipulation.
+[Commander](https://github.com/tj/commander.js) will be used as a framework for this command line application.

-Make sure you are in the project directory aka the same level as `package.json` when running the following command.
+Make sure you are in the project directory, or the same level as `package.json` when running the following command.

 ```bash
 npm install jimp commander rimraf